bluebloom18/NUS-Fintech-Backend-test/README.md

 ## Github Actions
 When code is updated
-1. Build .env file from secrets
+1. Build Docker .env file from secrets
 2. Build and push to Docker Hub when code changes

-## Available Commands
+## To replicate and run

-Gitclone, and in the project directory, you can run:
+Gitclone, and in the project directory, you can run (but you need .env file):
 ### "npm start"

-## DOCKER
+## DOCKER Workflow

 Create docker image:
 ### docker build -t image-name .
 ### docker run -d -p 3000:3000 --env-file .env image-name

 ## Live Site
-Hosted on Google Cloud Platform
+- Hosted on Google Cloud Platform
-Files pulled using git clone and then run using Docker
+- Files pulled using git clone and then run using Docker

 ## Built With